m4cd4r4/chlann/README.md

-# ChlannClaude - High-Resolution Media Sharing Messenger
+# Chlann - High-Resolution Media Sharing Messenger

 A media-messaging app focusing on high-resolution media sharing, along with text and links, designed for a small group of users (~20) with self-hosting capabilities.